resibots/limbo/docs/guides/general_concepts.rst

 .. _kernel-guide:

-Kernel Functions in GP model
+Kernel Functions in GP model (kernel::)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We can change which ``Kernel Function`` our ``GP`` uses, using the second template parameter of the GP class.
 Every kernel function takes as template parameters the ``Params`` and optionally some more.